-- Terms of Reference for the Board, the Audit Committee and the Governance Committee; - The Code of Conduct and Ethics; - The Disclosure Policy; - The Language Policy; - The Compensation and Travel Expenses Policy; - The Trustee and Observer Orientation and Education Policy; - The Guidelines for the Nomination of Trustees; - The Audit Partner Rotation Policy; and - The Engagement Plan with the Sponsoring Parties.
+- Terms of Reference for the Board, the Audit Committee and the Governance Committee; - The Code of Conduct and Ethics; - The Disclosure Policy; - The Language Policy; - The Compensation and Travel Expenses Policy; - The Trustee and Observer Orientation and Education Policy; - The Guidelines for the Nomination of Trustees; - The Audit Partner Rotation Policy; - The Engagement Plan with the Sponsoring Parties; and - The Board of Trustees Orientation, Growth and Development Program.

-The Board also continued to work on the establishment of a risk management framework for the NBTPP.
+The Board also continued to work on the risk management framework for the NBTPP.